We thought it would be useful to put together a fresh SEO glossary updated for 2017.

 - Topical Trust Flow

-- Topical Trust Flow is a metric from Majestic that looks at the categorization of links pointing to a website.
+- Topical Trust Flow is a metric from Majestic that looks at the categorization of links pointing to a website or URL.

 - Trust Flow (TF)

-- Trust Flow is a metric created by Majestic that is designed to reflect on a 100 point scale the quantity and trustworthiness of links are pointing to a website.
+- Trust Flow is a metric created by Majestic that is designed to reflect on a 100 point scale the quantity and trustworthiness of links that are pointing to a website or URL.
 A higher score represents a site that appears to have more trustworthy and less questionable links.
 To calculate the ranking Majestic look at a range of seed sites and work on a process they call Majestic Trust Flow.

 - Unique content